 My journey to become CKA and CKAD

-Back in July I present and passed two certification exams
+Back in July 2020 I presented and passed two CNCF certification exams

 Hi, people that read me!